Bipolar disorder runs in my family, but I didn’t know that when I had my first manic episode.

 I sit up.
 With my left hand, I reach for the brown bottle of little white pills on my bedside and clutch my red water bottle with my right.
 I remove one pill and swallow my daily dose of hypothyroid medication, which needs to be taken on an empty stomach.
 Many people with bipolar disorder also have a thyroid condition or other dual diagnosis.

 I don’t want to eat.
 I’m not hungry.
-But my bipolar medication needs to be taken with food and proper nutrition is critical, so I make a veggie omelet, rinse a cup of fresh berries, and sit down at the table with today’s pillbox.
+But my medication for bipolar disorder needs to be taken with food and proper nutrition is critical, so I make a veggie omelet, rinse a cup of fresh berries, and sit down at the table with today’s pillbox.

 Everything tastes horrible.
 I might as well be chewing cardboard.
-After choking down the meal, I take my first of two daily bipolar capsules along with half my daily dose of fish oil.
+After choking down the meal, I take my first of two daily medications for bipolar disorder along with half my daily dose of fish oil.
 I wash it all down with water and decaf coffee.
 I had to give up caffeine years ago because bipolar and caffeine don’t do well together.

 I sit down at my desk.
 I write and write, hyper-focused on my latest project.
 The ideas are plenty, but next week I’ll read it back and hate every word, I’m sure.